Governors issue stringent new measures as US reports a staggering Covid-19 record of more than 184,000 daily cases | NewsChannel 3-12

 Governors issue stringent new measures as US reports a staggering Covid-19 record of more than 184,000 daily cases

-After weeks of appealing to residents for help in slowing the spread of Covid-19, several governors have now issued stringent new measures to get the virus under control ahead of what some experts predict could be a brutal winter season.
+After weeks of asking residents to help slow the spread of Covid-19, several governors have issued stringent new measures to get the virus under control ahead of what could be a brutal winter.

-In New Mexico, Gov. Michelle Lujan Grisham announced Friday a temporary “statewide order closing in-person services for all nonessential activities in order to blunt the unprecedented spike of COVID-19 illnesses and to attempt to relieve dramatically escalating strain on hospitals and health care providers across the state.”
-The order is in effect November 16 through November 30, the governor said.
+In New Mexico, Gov. Michelle Lujan Grisham announced Friday a temporary “statewide order closing in-person services for all nonessential activities.”
+The order is in effect starting Monday through November 30.

 Residents are instructed to stay home except for essential trips, including emergency medical care or getting food.

-Oregon Gov. Kate Brown announced a statewide “two-week freeze” Friday, with a list of new measures including limiting gatherings to six people from a maximum of two households, allowing only takeout and delivery for eating and drinking establishments, closing gyms and indoor recreational facilities and requiring businesses to mandate work from home as much as possible.
+Oregon Gov. Kate Brown announced a statewide “two-week freeze” Friday.
+New measures include limiting gatherings to six people from two households; allowing only takeout and delivery for restaurants and bars; closing gyms; and requiring businesses to mandate work from home as much as possible.
 The measures take effect Wednesday, the governor said, and will likely last “much longer” than two weeks for “hot spot” counties.

 “This situation is dangerous, and our hospitals have been sounding the alarms,” Brown said.
 “I know this is hard, and we are weary.
 But we are trying to stop this ferocious virus from quickly spreading far and wide.”

-The two leaders announced some of the strictest statewide measures this season but they’re far from alone in scaling up efforts to combat alarming Covid-19 trends.

-Idaho’s governor has mobilized the state’s National Guard Friday to help the pandemic response and rolled the state back to a modified Stage 2 of its reopening plan.
-Arkansas Gov. Asa Hutchinson announced the creation of a winter Covid-19 task force in preparation for what’s to come.
-And New York Gov. Andrew Cuomo said Friday there will be an emergency meeting this weekend with the state leaders of six northeastern states to discuss additional steps.
+Arkansas Gov. Asa Hutchinson announced the creation of a winter Covid-19 task force.
+And New York Gov. Andrew Cuomo said Friday there will be an emergency meeting this weekend with the state leaders of six northeastern states.

 A ‘grim day’ for the US

-How people act over the coming weeks will have a “profound impact” on controlling the spread of the virus, former Surgeon General Dr. Vivek Murthy said Friday.
+How people act over the coming weeks will have a “profound impact,” former Surgeon General Dr. Vivek Murthy said Friday.

 “We’re at a point now, even pre-Thanksgiving, where we are surging beyond any level that we have seen over the last eight months,” he added.

-As the holiday season starts, it’s important for people to wear masks, keep a distance from one another and wash their hands regularly, Murthy said.
+As the holiday season starts, it’s important to wear masks, keep a safe distance, and wash hands regularly, Murthy said.

 “If you’re thinking about going home for Thanksgiving, ask yourself if you can observe these kinds of precautionary practices, because if you can’t, then you may be putting yourself and others at risk,” he said.

-Health officials have urged Americans to use masks during outdoor Thanksgiving celebrations but fear the holiday, and the friend and family gatherings that are likely planned, will further fuel the Covid-19 surge.
-Experts have recommended people who do want to visit family quarantine ahead of the holiday.
+Health officials urge Americans to use masks during Thanksgiving celebrations but fear the holiday, and the friend and family gatherings that are likely planned, will fuel the Covid-19 surge.
+Experts say people who plan to visit family should quarantine ahead of the holiday.

 Another expert said the best way forward for the country right now includes a national mask mandate.